-My expertise is in the area of psychobiological systems involved in the co-occurrence of psychiatric conditions and substance use.
-I have lead several grants and published numerous studies on the etiological and treatment processes involved in this overlap from developmental, genetic, and pharmacological perspectives.
-I am a licensed clinical psychologist and am highly experienced in the assessment and treatment of psychiatric and substance use disorders, including roles on randomized clinical trials.
-Most recently, I have focused on studies that combine clinical, laboratory, and observational approaches to examine the effects of cannabinoids on psychological, cognitive, and other biobehavioral outcomes relevant to public health.
-I have published 75 peer-reviewed papers and 2 book chapters in mental health and addiction that advance etiological and clinical theory, contribute to the design of effective prevention and treatment, and inform public policies targeting substance use.
+My primary research focus is translational studies investigating the effects of abused drugs and how these effects impact psychological and physical health acutely and chronically.
+She has expertise in human laboratory studies on cannabis, cannabinoids, alcohol, and nicotine, and maintains research projects in the underlying factors that contribute to successful clinical treatment of psychiatric and substance use conditions.
+Her current research investigates the neuropharmacology effects of drugs of abuse, including high potency marijuana and cannabinoids in psychiatric and medical populations and the direct physiological and behavioral effects of cannabinoids as they pertain to both their abuse potential and potential therapeutic effects in observational, clinical, and human laboratory studies.
+I have published 89 peer-reviewed papers and 2 book chapters in mental health and addiction that advance etiological and clinical theory, contribute to the design of effective prevention and treatment, and inform public policies targeting substance use.
 My work has appeared in the top journals in the field – JAMA Psychiatry, Biological Psychiatry, Addiction Biology, Psychological Medicine, and Cannabis and Cannabinoid Research.
 To enable this comprehensive research program, I have built up and manage an extensive laboratory including direct supervision of junior faculty, post-doctoral fellows, research assistants, and graduate and undergraduate student trainees.
 Our research agenda has been generously supported by the National Institutes of Health, the State of Colorado, and private sponsors.
-To date, I have secured competitive research funds totaling over $25 million as PI, Co-I, or primary mentor.
+To date, I have secured competitive research funds totaling over $40 million as PI, Co-I, or primary mentor.

 PSYC 1001 - General Psychology

 Spring 2021 / Spring 2022 / Spring 2023 / Fall 2023